-5.9 HOSPITALS
+5.4.5 HOSPITALS

 - a.
-A hospital network must be identified so as to manage all potential spectrum of trauma utilizing the services ranging from Level 1 to Level 3 Trauma Center capabilities. - b.
-Each hospital as well as the helicopter service will receive a fax notification of the upcoming event seven days before the race.
-Confirmation of receipt of these notifications will be retained by MotoAmerica.
-MotoAmerica will also send to each hospital and department confirmation of rider insurance coverage so that there is no delay in care.
+A hospital network must be identified to manage all potential spectrum of trauma utilizing the services ranging from Level 1 to Level 3 Trauma Center capabilities. - b.
+Each hospital as well as the helicopter service will receive a written notification of the upcoming event before the race.
+Confirmation of receipt of these notifications will be retained by MotoAmerica. - c.
 Maps will be available to these hospitals for officials, team members, and family.

-5.9.1 Level 3 Hospital Services
+d.
+Trauma Level 3 Hospital Services

-- a.
-Services for a Level 3 hospital should include: - Onsite Helipad. - Emergency Medical Services - Imaging capability with X-ray, CT, and Ultrasound - Available Specialist in General Surgery and Orthopedics. - Medical ICU - b.
+- 1. Services for a Level 3 hospital should include: - Onsite Helipad. - Emergency Medical Services - Imaging capability with X-ray, CT, and Ultrasound - Available Specialist in General Surgery and Orthopedics. - Medical ICU - 2.
 Transportation time by ground ambulance should be within 30 minutes.

-5.9.2 Level 1 Hospital Services
+e.
+Trauma Level 1 Hospital Services

-- a.
-Services for a Level 1 hospital should include:
+- 1. Services for a Level 1 hospital should include:

 - Onsite Helipad

 - Emergency Medical Services

 - Full imaging services with X ray, CT, MRI and Ultrasound

 - Medical ICU

 - Trauma/Surgical ICU

-- b.
-Additional specialty services should include:
+- 2. Additional specialty services should include:

 - Trauma Anesthesia, Surgery and General Surgery

 - Orthopedics

 - Cardiology, Cardiothoracic and Vascular Surgery

 - Neurosurgery/Spine

 - Plastic Surgery

 - Maxillofacial Surgery

 - Internal Medicine

-- c.
-Transportation time by helicopter should be within 30 minutes.
+- 3. Transportation time by helicopter should be within 30 minutes.

+- f.
+Pediatric Trauma Center

-- d.
-There should also be an identified Pediatric Trauma Center, with a transportation time of 30 minutes.
+There should be an identified Pediatric Trauma Center.